generaxion/axio-starter/README.md

 2. Input language code
 3. Select to remove language packages after running

-#### Install Aucor Core
+#### Install Axio Core

-Some of the functionality of Axio by Generaxion require plugin Aucor Core.
+Some of the functionality of Axio by Generaxion require plugin Axio Core.
 The plugin is centrally updated so that sites using starter will be easier to maintain and there will be less duplicate code from project to project.
 Axio by Generaxion won't have fatal errors without it, but for example localization won't work without it.

-Download Aucor Core from [WordPress.org](https://wordpress.org/plugins/aucor-core/) or [Github](https://github.com/aucor/aucor-core) and activate.
+Download Axio Core from [WordPress.org](https://wordpress.org/plugins/axio-core/) or [Github](https://github.com/generaxion/axio-core) and activate.

-**Protip**: If you are using composer: `composer require wpackagist-plugin/aucor-core` or WP-CLI: `wp plugin install aucor-core`.
+**Protip**: If you are using composer: `composer require wpackagist-plugin/axio-core` or WP-CLI: `wp plugin install axio-core`.

 #### First 15 minutes of your new site